 “Don’t ignore what’s happening to you,” T.C. said.
 “These side effects aren’t just something to push through — they can be life-changing.
 Make sure you’re getting checked and take action now.
 If I’d known what I was facing, I would have sought help sooner.”

-Drugwatch Helping Women Connect with a Trusted Depo-Provera Lawyer Today
+Drugwatch Helping Women Connect with a Trusted Lawyer Today

-Our partners are investigating product liability cases that claim Depo-Provera causes brain tumors.
-If you were diagnosed with a meningioma after at least two Depo shots, call (866) 590-2452.
+We are investigating product liability cases that claim Depo-Provera causes brain tumors.
+If you were diagnosed with a meningioma after at least two injections, call (866) 590-2452.
 Or request a free case review online.

-Lawyers we partner with have won more than $19 billion in verdicts and settlements.
+Our partners have won more than $19 billion in verdicts and settlements and have spent decades taking on companies like Johnson & Johnson, Bayer and Pfizer.
 They’ve handled lawsuits against DES, the Ortho Evra patch, Yaz and Yasmin.
 They can explain your legal options to you.

 Please seek the advice of a medical professional before making health care decisions.